-- 2.3.1 Residential and/or Nursing Care will be provided to those individuals that are assessed as eligible for needing 24-hour care.
+- 2.3.1 Residential and/or nursing care will be provided to those individuals that are assessed as eligible for needing 24-hour care.

-- 2.3.2 The Services are split between two types of care (1) residential care and (2) care home with nursing care, each of which are further delineated into five sub-categories set out below.
-Residential care homes offer a place to live and personal care and support services, including meals.
+- 2.3.2 Residential care homes offer a place to live and personal care and support services, including meals.
 Nursing care homes offer nursing care services as well as a place to live and personal care and support services, including meals.
-The Services therefore can fall into any of the following 10 categories (each a "Category"):
+The Services can fall into the following categories (each a "Category"):

 - a) Residential care only for:

-- (1) older people

-- (2) older people with dementia (EMI)

-- (3) older people with long term mental ill health

-- (4) adults with physical and/or sensory disability

-- (5) adults with a learning disability
+- (1) adults with a learning disability

 - b) Care home with nursing care for:

-- (1) older people - (2) older people with dementia (EMI) - (3) older people with long term mental ill health - (4) adults with physical and/or sensory disability - (5) adults with a learning disability - 2.3.3 The Provider shall update the Council as to its ability and capacity to deliver the Services in the 10 Categories on a regular basis and at a minimum weekly.
+- (1) adults with a learning disability

+- 2.3.3 The Provider shall update the Council as to its ability and capacity to deliver the Services on a regular basis and at a minimum weekly.